A reduced-order model for segregated fluid-structure interaction solvers based on an ALE approach: Motivation and state-of-the-art

-Recent works have been done in the framework of reduced-order models with the Finite Volume Method in \cite{hijazi2020data, kelbij2019novel, stabile2020efficient, ivagnes2023hybrid, dao2021projection}.
-The work addressed in \cite{dao2021projection} proposed a ROM approach for transient modeling multiple objects in nonlinear cross-flows.
-The latter modeled a technique based on the moving domain and immersed boundary method to overcome the challenge of handling moving boundaries due to the movements of multiple objects.
-This work differs from the works mentioned above by considering the motion of the mesh in the Arbitrary Lagrangian-Eulerian (ALE) sense and proposes a hybrid approach where the main partial differential equations (PDEs) are treated using a standard POD-Galerkin projection approach and partially radial basis functions networks data-driven approaches for point cloud interpolation respectively.
+This work distinguishes itself from previous studies by incorporating mesh motion within the Arbitrary Lagrangian–Eulerian (ALE) framework, as a strong coupling between the fluid and structural domains.
+It further introduces a hybrid approach, where the primary partial differential equations (PDEs) are addressed using a standard POD–Galerkin projection, while Radial Basis Function (RBF) networks are employed as a data-driven method to interpolate mesh node displacements in a point cloud setting.
 This choice is based on both theoretical studies and practical considerations.
-The practical aspects are related to the idea of generating an approach that could be applied to the mesh motion model (see Subsection \ref{motionstrategies}).
+The practical aspects are related to the idea of generating an approach that could be applied to construct a reduced-order model independent of the mesh motion technique used at the full-order level.
 Secondly, despite a large amount of theoretical work behind the mesh motion model, there are still several empirical coefficients, making the overall formulation less rigorous in terms of physical principles.
-These considerations have been used to propose a reduced-order model that could be applied to any mesh motion model that exploits a projection-based technique for mass and momentum conservation and a data-driven approach for reconstructing the point displacement field.
+These considerations have been used to propose a reduced-order model that could be applied to any mesh motion model that exploits a projection-based technique for mass and momentum equations and a data-driven approach for predicting the grid node displacement field.
 This work considers a cross-flow of Reynolds number $Re = 200$.
 Although the test case is relatively simplified compared to realistic problems, this study is among the few attempts to extend ROM's capability to model moving objects in the Finite Volume platform and capture the forces acting on the object.
 The development of ROM for simulations of high Re flow is beyond the focus of this paper.
 It is currently conducted in a separate analysis by the authors on different benchmark problems.